 - This fitness tracker doesn’t have the best battery life

 - The device only has a few features overall

 Inspire isn’t the very best of Fitbit.
-But it’s a good choice if you’re in the market for stylish tracker that gets the basics done at a fair price.
+But it’s a good choice if you’re in the market for a stylish tracker that gets the basics done at a fair price.
 It doesn’t feature a GPS system.
 It doesn’t have a heart rate monitor.
 And its display is in black and white.

-It’s a good fitness tracker than many low cost options.
+It’s a good fitness tracker than many low-cost options.
 But there are better options than this at a price that’s even lower.
 In fact, Lintelek and Letscom fitness trackers are the best alternatives to Inspire.

 While Inspire looks somewhat plain in design, it doesn’t feel cheap in any way.
 It sports a plastic band with a silicone strap, which you can replace for a more stylish and personalized option if you ever need to.

 The strap is easy to adjust.
 Since it doesn’t include a heart rate monitor, you can wear it either tight or loose to get a fit that best suits you.

 One of the things we love about Fitbit Inspire is that it’s easy to navigate.

 There’s a button on the left that lets you toggle the screen on/off.
 The display is touch sensitive and responsive.
 And swiping up and down opens and closes different screens.